 File cabinets have a place in every home and office, but as professional organizer Shaniece Jones notes, they're not all created equal.
 "The most important features of a file cabinet are the design, size, and function," she says.
 As you select a file cabinet, you'll need to consider how much paperwork you have to store, as well as where you plan to keep the cabinet itself.

 With this in mind, we researched filing cabinets of various dimensions and styles with standout features.
-Our top choice is the Poppin Stow 2-Drawer File Cabinet, which boasts a sleek, durable construction with smooth-rolling caster wheels and a lockable design for extra security.

 Here are the best file cabinets for every budget and space.

 The Poppin Stow Rolling File Cabinet is made of powder-coated steel and available in your choice of white, black, gray, or teal.
 This compact two-drawer unit is set up for hanging files, and each drawer extends all the way out for easy access without tipping over.

 If you're looking for a secure cabinet, you'll be glad to know that both drawers on this model are lockable, and you'll get a set of two keys.
 We also like that this file cabinet has four caster wheels that glide smoothly, spin 360 degrees for easy transport, and lock into place to prevent the cabinet from rolling away.

 The Stow arrives fully assembled.
 And if you order it from Poppin, you can take advantage of the brand's white-glove delivery service and generous 120-day return policy.
 While the price is steep for the size, there's no denying the high-quality construction.

 Price at time of publish: $349

 Dimensions: 25 x 15.75 x 20 inches | Material: Powder-coated steel | Color: White, black, gray, teal | Drawers: 2 | Wheels: Yes | Lockable: Yes